GWphua/aws-notes/README.md

 | Monitoring, alerting                               |                     |
 | Automated Backup and Restore, Operations, Upgrades |                     |

-- Note that many databases technologies could be run on EC2, but you must handle yourself the resiliency, backup, patching, high availability, fault tolerance, scaling, etc.
+- Note that you can run your own database technology on EC2, but you must handle the resiliency, backup, patching, high availability, fault tolerance, scaling, etc.

 ### AWS Relational Database Service (RDS) Overview

 - Managed Database service, using SQL as a query language
-- Allows users to create databases in the clud that are managed by AWS using
+- Allows users to create databases in the cloud that are managed by AWS using
   - Postgres
   - MySQL
   - MariaDB